Proto:Chrono Trigger (SNES)/Graphic Differences

 The designs on the sealed doors of Zeal Castle and the domes in 2300 AD underwent a rather radical change, going from abstractions of no obvious significance in the prototype to a design of the Mammon Machine in the final.
 The doors were also given animated lights in the final.

-The banners adorning the walls of Zeal Castle were also changed, in almost the exact same manner as the doors.
+The banners adorning the walls of Zeal Castle were changed in almost the exact same manner as the doors.

 The tablecloths went through a similar change: a generic design in the prototype was replaced with another Mammon Machine motif in the final.